Collaborative-AI/tutorial/Paper Reading/README.md

     - If you plan to reference the paper in your work, make sure to record the citation in a reference manager using BibTeX format.
     - Find the citation for the original publication venue if an arXiv version exists.
     - Note down specific sections or figures you might want to cite.

+## Saving Papers

+Properly organizing and saving academic papers is essential for easy retrieval and reference.

+### Directory Structure

+- **Project-Based Folders**: Organize papers within project-specific directories.
+For a single project, create a folder named after the project (e.g., `project_name/doc/paper_name.pdf`).
+If the project involves multiple tasks or topics, organize them further by topic name (e.g., `project_name/doc/topic_name/paper_name.pdf`).

+### File Naming

+- **Formatting the Filename**: The filename should be the formatted title of the paper.
+You can usually access the correct paper title from the arXiv or the original publication page, avoiding directly copying it from the PDF.

+- **Including Publication Date**: It's helpful, though optional, to include the publication year in the filename, such as `[2020] paper_name.pdf`.
+This will help in organizing papers chronologically.

 ## Next Steps